nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a customer to RHRH.

-Format:
-* `addC n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS lp/LOYALTY POINTS [alg/ALLERGIES] [sr/SPECIAL REQUESTS] [t/TAG]`:
+Format: `addC n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS lp/LOYALTY POINTS [alg/ALLERGIES] [sr/SPECIAL REQUESTS] [t/TAG]`

-Adds a customer with all specified fields, where `LOYALTY POINTS`, `ALLERGIES` and `SPECIAL REQUESTS` are fields specific to customers.
+* Adds a customer with all specified fields, where `LOYALTY POINTS`, `ALLERGIES` and `SPECIAL REQUESTS` are fields specific to customers.
 * `ALLERGIES`, `SPECIAL REQUESTS` and `TAG` are optional fields that can be omitted.

 Examples:
-* `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/Blk 20 Sengkang Ave 10 lp/1000 alg/Kiwi sr/NoAirCon t/friendly`
+* `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/Blk 20 Sengkang Ave 10 lp/1000 alg/Kiwi sr/NoAirCon t/friendly` adds a customer with the respective fields.
+<br></br>
-* `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/Blk 20 Sengkang Ave 10 lp/10000`
+* `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/Blk 20 Sengkang Ave 10 lp/10000` adds a customer without any optional fields.

 ### Adding an employee: `addE`